Topological manifold

 In topology, a topological manifold is a topological space that locally resembles real n-dimensional Euclidean space.
 Topological manifolds are an important class of topological spaces, with applications throughout mathematics.
-All manifolds are topological manifolds by definition.
-Other types of manifolds are formed by adding structure to a topological manifold (e.g. differentiable manifolds are topological manifolds equipped with a differential structure).
+All manifolds are topological manifolds by definition, so the qualifier "topological" emphasizes the lack of additional structure.
+E.g. differentiable manifolds are topological manifolds equipped with a differential structure.
 Every manifold has an "underlying" topological manifold, obtained by simply "forgetting" the added structure.
 However, not every topological manifold can be endowed with a particular additional structure.
 For example, the E8 manifold is a topological manifold which cannot be endowed with a differentiable structure.

 Formal definition

 A topological space X is called locally Euclidean if there is a non-negative integer n such that every point in X has a neighborhood which is homeomorphic to an open subset of real n-space R^{n}.

 A topological manifold is a locally Euclidean Hausdorff space.
 It is common to place additional requirements on topological manifolds.
 In particular, many authors define them to be paracompact or second-countable.

 In the remainder of this article a manifold will mean a topological manifold.
 An n-manifold will mean a topological manifold such that every point has a neighborhood homeomorphic to R^{n}.